ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 ### Editors, IDEs and the Ballerina Composer

 <a href="https://github.com/ballerina-platform/ballerina-lang/blob/master/docs/tools-ides-ballerina-composer.md" target="_blank">Editors, IDEs and the Ballerina Composer</a> overviews the editing tools for code and diagrams.
-This includes language servers, editors, IDE and a graphical visualization tool called the Ballerina Composer.
+This includes language servers, editors, IDE, and a graphical visualization tool called the Ballerina Composer.

 ### How to Structure Ballerina Code

-[How to Structure Ballerina Code](/learn/how-to-structure-ballerina-code/) demonstrates the development of a Ballerina project and shows how to use Ballerina to fetch, build, create, version, search and install Ballerina packages with repositories that are local and remote.
+[How to Structure Ballerina Code](/learn/how-to-structure-ballerina-code/) demonstrates the development of a Ballerina project and shows how to use Ballerina to fetch, build, create, version, search, and install Ballerina packages with repositories that are local and remote.

 ### How to Test Ballerina Code